AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 To upload the image to Docker Hub, follow the steps below:

-Log in to Docker Hub: `docker login`
+* Log in to Docker Hub: `$ docker login`
-Push the image to your Docker Hub account.
+* Push the image to your Docker Hub account.
 Replace the USERNAME placeholder with your Docker ID:

-`docker push USERNAME/phpfpm-app:0.1.0`
+`$ docker push USERNAME/phpfpm-app:0.1.0`

 # Step 4: Deploy The Example Application In Kubernetes

-Move into the **helm-charts** directory:
+Move into the **helm-charts** directory by executing the command : `cd helm-charts`

+In the helm folder we have:

-Chart.yaml: This file includes the metadata of the Helm chart like the version or the description. values.yaml: This file declares variables to be passed into the templates.
-It is important to replace the USERNAME with your Docker ID, and also to check if the container name and version exist.
+* Chart.yaml : This file includes the metadata of the Helm chart like the version or the description.
+* values.yaml : This file declares variables to be passed into the templates.
+It is important to replace the **USERNAME** with your Docker ID, and also to check if the container name and version exist.

 ```
 image: